|

 UNISYN

-voice/patch editor and comes equiped with plenty of profiles installed for tons of synthesizers.
+of profiles installed for tons of synthesizers.

 making it possible to organize all, or most of the older midi equipment in your studio.